The Bulldog has an exciting history. They were first bred hundreds of years ago in England for the sport of bull-baiting.

-The sport was a better sport in which full-grown bulls were restrained but still had full control over their head and horns.
+The sport was a better sport in which full-grown bulls were restrained but still had full control over their heads and horns.

 Another animal, usually a dog, was released and sent to attack and try to kill the bull.
 Spectators would then place their bets and try to figure out which animal would come out victorious.

 In the early days, the bulls were almost always victorious.
 Their sharp horns would gore their opponent to death.

 Then, breeders created the Bulldog for one purpose.
 To kill the bull no matter the consequence.

 These Bulldogs were originally trained to run fearlessly towards their opponent and to grip onto the face and throat of the bull with their massive jaws, holding on the whole time with no attention paid to the goring injuries that they received.

 After this primitive practice was outlawed, people still loved the dogs, and they were often used as guard dogs.

 These husky animals with their fearless reputation were enough to dissuade any would-be criminal from hopping over the wrong fence.

 Unfortunately, however, this reputation has hurt the Bulldog over the years.
 They have become known as violent and unfriendly dogs.